iOSGroup1/AppBrainstorming/README.md

 ## SOCIAL MUSIC APP

 ### App Description
-// TODO: Tracks what music an individual listens to, and pairs them with others based on that music.
+Tracks what music an individual listens to, and pairs them with others based on that music.
 Could be potentially used as a dating app, or just meeting new friends with similar music tastes.

 ### App Idea Evaluation
 * Category: Social Networking / Music